Shubhanshu Shukla: Axiom Mission 4

+On 2 August 2024, ISRO announced that Shukla would be part of the Axiom Mission 4 to the International Space Station (ISS).
+He and fellow astronaut Prasanth Nair trained at the NASA's Johnson Space Center in Houston, for the mission.
+The mission was a collaboration between ISRO, NASA, and SpaceX.
+Shukla was designated as the mission pilot.
+The mission was led by veteran Peggy Whitson, alongside mission specialists Sławosz Uznański-Wiśniewski and Tibor Kapu.

+The mission successfully lifted off from Launch Complex 39A at the NASA's Kennedy Space Center in Florida on 25 June 2025 at 06:31 UTC.
+It docked with the ISS on 26 June 2025 at 10:31 UTC, and Shukla became the first Indian astronaut to visit the ISS, and the second Indian to travel to outer space, after Rakesh Sharma in 1984.
+The crew entered the ISS at 12:14 UTC, and at 14:00 UTC, a formal welcome ceremony for the visiting crew took place, during which Whitson gave Shukla an astronaut pin, designating him as the 634th person to reach space.

 "Namaskar, my dear countrymen!
 What a ride!
 We are back in the space once again after 41 years.
 It's an amazing ride.
 We are revolving around the Earth at a speed of 7.5 kilometres per second.
 The Tiranga embossed on my shoulders tells me that I am with all of you.
 This journey of mine is not a beginning to the International Space Station but to India's Human Space Programme.
 I want all of you to be part of this journey.
 Your chest, too, should swell with pride...
 Together, let's initiate India's Human Space Programme.
 Jai Hind!
 Jai Bharat!"